-G.(1) Outreach & Recruitment Plan Rating Expectations □Meets A complete response must Identify a prospective student outreach and recruitment plan, including action steps, timelines, responsible parties, and associated costs; Describe: □Approaches how the plan is tailored to ensure equal access to the school why the plan is likely to attract a student body that is demographically reflective of the local community and school district; provide a description of how the school will change recruitment plans and outreach if projected student enrollment is not reached Describe how the school will annually evaluate the effectiveness of the outreach and recruitment efforts in ensuring equal access to the school and attracting a student body that is demographically reflective of the local community and school district and how the school will use that information to make adjustments to the outreach and recruitment plan. □Does Not Meet ENTER INDEDENDE NT REVIEW TEAM COMMENTS HERE:
+G.(1) Outreach & Recruitment Plan Rating Expectations

+A complete response must □Meets Identify a prospective student outreach and recruitment plan, including action steps, timelines, responsible parties, and associated costs; Describe: □Approaches how the plan is tailored to ensure equal access to the school why the plan is likely to attract a student body that is demographically reflective of the local community and school district; provide a description of how the school will change recruitment plans □ Does Not Meet and outreach if projected student enrollment is not reached Describe how the school will annually evaluate the effectiveness of the outreach and recruitment efforts in ensuring equal access to the school and attracting a student body that is demographically reflective of the local community and school district and how the school will use that information to make adjustments to the outreach and recruitment plan.
+ENTER INDEPENDE NT REVIEW TEAM COMMENTS HERE:

-G.(2) Lottery Admission Process Rating Expectations □Meets A complete response must Identify a plan to implement a lottery admission process if necessary, include action steps, timelines, and responsible parties; □Approaches Describe each of the steps of the process to include the following: Pre-lottery entry Lottery □Does Not Meet Post-lottery registration Waitlist maintenance and entry; and Describe how the lottery process supports equal access to the school.
-ENTER INDEPENDENT REVIEW TEAM COMMENTS HERE:
+G.(2) Lottery Admission Process Rating Expectations □Meets A complete response must □Approaches Describe each of the steps of the process to include the following: Pre-lottery entry Lottery □Does Not Meet Post-lottery registration Waitlist maintenance and entry; and Describe how the lottery process supports equal access to the school.
+ENTER INDEPENDE NT REVIEW TEAM COMMENTS HERE: